 The Cruiser has indeed become popular among those with a taste for modern styles.
 This model certainly comes with several good features.

-- The built-in stereo speaker is powerful and delivers great audio quality.
+- The built-in stereo speaker delivers good audio quality.

 - The portability of the Crosley Cruiser makes it very convenient to carry around as needed.

-- Considering the funky designs, the lightweight, the build quality, and the durability, this record player is impressive.
+- Considering the vintage and unique designs, the lightweight, the build quality, and the durability, this record player is impressive.

 - The advanced pitch control adjustments and the multiple means of input and output deliver an optimal experience.